 How to Make Ground Beef Jerky

 To get the softest textured jerky you need to use ground beef.

 To make sure the jerky will be safe to eat please only use beef you have freshly ground yourself.
 I started with trimmed eye of round cut into strips and fed them through my Kitchen Aid meat grinder.

 If you don’t have a meat grinder yet then now is the time to get one.
-Here is my guide to choosing the best meat grinder if you need help picking one out.

 The beef was mixed with the Hi Mountain cure and seasoning blend along with two tablespoons of Sriracha chili garlic sauce.

 I added 1/4 cup of ice water to help distribute the seasonings and used the paddle mixture on low sped for three minutes to get everything evenly mixed.